Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 Drama...]

-[23] Woluwé-St.Pierre [nr Bruxelles] (Belgium), L'Athénée
+[23] Woluwé-St.Pierre [nr Bruxelles] (Belgium), L'Athénée Royal

 [also: Hiroshima, Rock'n'Roll All-Stars]

-[24] Presseux (Belgium), Château (Festival) [also: Atomic
+[24] Sprimont (Belgium), Château de Presseux (Festival) [also: Atomic

-Rooster, Pazop, Lagger Blues Machine, Recreation, Daily
+Rooster, Pazop, Lagger Blues Machine, Recreation, Daily Life]

 [27] Paris (France), Golf Drouot (postponed)